• 125 Paterson Street, New Brunswick, NJ 08901

 • Chemical peels

-• Correction of fine lines and wrinkles
+• Resurfacing laser treatments for fine lines and wrinkles

 • Laser-assisted hair removal